d-bl/GroundForge/Color-Code.md

 A pair diagram has a predefined palette of colors applied to stitches.
 You can tweak colors to accomodate your monitor, printer or color-blindness.

-Download a pair diagram and open it with some plain text editor (or show it full screen and right click to show the page source), you will see a start marker and an end marker for each color except black, something like:
+Download a pair diagram and open it with some plain text editor (or show it full screen and right click to show the page source), you will see a start/end marker definition for each color except black, something like:
 ```xml
 <svg ...>
   <g>